Dwight Peck's personal Web site

 The narrator poses portentously on top very briefly and dashes off down the same track, trying to get back to La Calaz before Dr Pirri has finished all the sandwiches -- an unsuccessful dash, as it turned out.

-24 January 1987, a ghostly Professor Larry Ware skis up out of deep shadow in the Verne valley towards sunlight at the Col.
+24 January 1987, a ghostly Prof Larry Ware skis up out of the shadow in the Verne valley towards sunlight at the Col.

-Having somehow got through the cornices, Mr Larry sneers back down at the photographer and breaks out the sandwiches, to get an early lead on lunch.
+Having somehow got through the cornices, Mr Larry sneers at the photographer and breaks out the sandwiches, to get an early lead on lunch.

-A hundred meters above the Col de Verne, the narrator, with his companion, were confronted by a big long steep recently-avalanched grassy slope on the way to the Cornettes de Bise, and decided not to hike the rest of the way to the top with their silly little cross-country ski boots.
+A hundred meters above the Col de Verne, the narrator and his companion were confronted by a big long steep recently-avalanched grassy slope on the way to the Cornettes de Bise, and decided not to hike up the rest of the way with their silly little cross-country ski boots.
 So they went home.

 But . . .

-Dr. J. J. Pirri, in fine form, sets out to get the job done right on 7 September 2002.
-Some years have passed, admittedly, since his last assault on this mountain [see above], but determination can be seen etched upon his features.
+Dr Pirri, in fine form, sets out to get the job done right on 7 September 2002.
+Some years have passed, admittedly, since his last assault on this mountain, but determination can be seen etched upon his features.

 Just getting to the Col de Verne these days is enough to make a cautious man begin to think over his alternatives, especially when the beneficial sun has been playing hide and seek with us all day.